Birth Name: Marlin Otho Davis

 of Slick Novak in the new Bette Davis film by Warner Bros.

-the role of Slick Novak.
+accept him in the role of Slick Novak.

 Jim was the last of 13 actors who auditioned for the role.